kutec/kutec-content/html/Semantic HTML5 - A Complete Guide to SEO-Friendly, Accessible Markup/index.md

 - `<section>` is useless without a heading (h2-h6)
 - ARIA is a last resort, not a band-aid

+_Which of these mistakes have YOU made?
+Be honest - we've all been there!_

 ## **Real Talk: When to Bend the Rules**

 ![Real Talk Here](./real-talk-mm-2.gif)